Snoring & Sleep Apnoea

 Tight muscles or a sore jaw in the morning

 Feeling unrefreshed/tired when you wake up even after 7-8 hours’ sleep

 Anxiety and poor concentration during the day

-The SomnoMed MAS™ has been proven to be effective in the treatment of snoring and sleep apnoea.
+The SomnoMed appliance has been proven to be effective in the treatment of snoring and sleep apnoea.

-If you would like to know more about treatment for snoring and OSA then please contact our office on (02) 9539 8815.
+If you would like to know more about treatment for snoring and OSA then please contact our office.

 When we breathe, air should pass through our nose and past the flexible structures at the back of our throat, including the tongue, soft palate and uvula.
 While we are awake, muscles hold our airway open.
 Normally when we fall asleep these muscles relax, but our airway remains open.
 Snoring is simply the sound of obstructed breathing during sleep.
 While snoring can be harmless, it can also be the sign of a more serious medical condition called obstructive sleep apnoea, or OSA (see below)

 Snoring occurs when the structures in our throats are large and our muscles relax enough to cause our airway to narrow and partially block the flow of air.
 Air tries to pass through these blockages, and our throat structures vibrate causing the sound we know as snoring.
 Large tonsils, a long soft palate, an enlarged uvula and excess fat deposits contribute to our airway narrowing and causing us to snore.
 When our throat muscles relax in sleep, they are less effective in holding our breathing passages open.
 The soft sides of our airway tend to collapse, and the air has to move faster through a smaller space.
 This creates vibrations of the soft tissues and generates the noise called snoring.
 It has been shown that excess body weight; heavy alcohol consumption, sedatives and sleeping on your back can increase the severity of snoring.